Kankoda/website/pages/licensekit/features/file-licenses.md

 description: LicenseKit lets you define licenses in plain text files.
 ---

-File-based licenses is a great alternative when you need to ship your licenses with your product.
+[LicenseKit's](/licensekit) file-based licenses is a great alternative when you need to ship your licenses with your product.
 The license file is bundled with the product and can be validated even when offline.

 ## How does it work?